2014 Maria Sharapova tennis season: Australian Open

 Sharapova's next tournament was the first major of the year, the Australian Open, an event she had previously won in 2008.
 She was seeded third and was defending heavy points from the previous years semifinal, which she lost in straight sets to Li Na.
 Sharapova began her title bid against American Bethanie Mattek-Sands and prevailed 6–3, 6–4.
 She then faced Italian Karin Knapp in the second round and ultimately won 6–4, 4–6, 10–8, in a match that lasted for almost three and a half hours.
 Following the match, the tournament was criticized from some quarters, for allowing the match to continue under the closed roof on Rod Laver Arena, despite play being stopped on all other courts due to the tournaments Extreme Heat policy.
 Sharapova later played down the complaints stating "I think you just get numb to [the heat], it just doesn't faze you any more.
 I'm happy – these are the matches that you work for."
 Next, Sharapova had a much easier time in the third round, defeating French 25th seed Alizé Cornet in straight sets 6–1, 7–6.
 Her run however came to an end in the fourth round, when she lost in three sets to the Slovakian 20th seed (and eventual finalist) Dominika Cibulková.
-Sharapova had won the first set 6–3, but the lost the next two sets to be eliminated from the competition.
+Sharapova had won the first set 6–3, but then lost the next two sets to be eliminated from the competition.
 Sharapova's ranking fell two places to world #5 after the tournament.